telefonicaid/fiware-cosmos-platform/cosmos-platform/README.rst

 These are the layer interdependencies:

-cosmos-api -> service-manager -> ILA
+cosmos-api -> service-manager -> IAL

 ==========================
 Current scope limitations: